meng-ma-biomedical-AI/awesome-text-summarization/README.md

 #### Word/Sentence Vectorization
 1. [Word2Vec Resources](http://mccormickml.com/2016/04/27/word2vec-resources/): This is a post with links to and descriptions of word2vec tutorials, papers, and implementations.
 2. [Word embeddings: how to transform text into numbers](https://monkeylearn.com/blog/word-embeddings-transform-text-numbers/)
+2. [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/) an unsupervised learning algorithm for obtaining vector representations for words.
+Training is performed on aggregated global word-word co-occurrence statistics from a corpus.
 3. Ledell Wu, Adam Fisch, Sumit Chopra, Keith Adams, Antoine Bordes, Jason Weston.
 [StarSpace: Embed All The Things](https://arxiv.org/abs/1709.03856). arXiv:1709.03856, 2017.
 The source code in C++11 is [StarSpace] (https://github.com/facebookresearch/Starspace/).
 4. Piotr Bojanowski, Edouard Grave, Armand Joulin, Tomas Mikolov.
 [Enriching Word Vectors with Subword Information](https://arxiv.org/abs/1607.04606). arXiv:1607.04606.
 2017.
 The souce code in C++11 is [fastText](https://github.com/facebookresearch/fastText), which is a library for efficient learning of word representations and sentence classification.
 5. Alexis Conneau, Guillaume Lample, Marc'Aurelio Ranzato, Ludovic Denoyer and Herv{\'e} J{\'e}gou.
 [Word Translation Without Parallel Data](https://arxiv.org/abs/1710.04087). arXiv:1710.04087, 2017.
 The source code in Python is [MUSE](https://github.com/facebookresearch/MUSE), which is a library for multilingual unsupervised or supervised word embeddings.